SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 ```

 This time, we do not need to have event handlers for the backend nodes.
 The
-backend nodes will just appear and disappear at some point in the time and
+backend nodes will just appear and disappear at some point in time and
 nothing else.
 The `$ROLE` is also replaced by the `-e "ROLE=backend"` from
 the Docker `run` command.